-On this page, I collect further experiences with and some information about my new Celestron StarSense AutoAlign for Sky-Watcher module (ordered on February 1, from Teleskop-Spezialisten, arrived on February 7, 2018), which I will call "StarSense module" for short in the following.
-After the acquisition of a GoTo controller, this module is the final step towards "complete astronomical incompetence"...
+On this page, I collect further experiences with and some information about my Celestron StarSense AutoAlign for Sky-Watcher module*, which I will call "StarSense module" for short in the following.

-On this page, I want investigate, how I can increase the positioning accuracy, avoid cable wrap, ... (other things to come later...)
+On this page, I want to investigate, how I can increase the positioning accuracy, avoid cable wrap, and discuss user profiles, Freedom Find, and the hand control cable.

 When I bought the StarSense module I had two main expectations: